Qing dynasty coinage: Status of silver during the Qing dynasty

-During the most of the Qing dynasty period silver circulated in China in two forms, that of silver sycees and foreign silver dollars (primarily Spanish dollars from Spanish Philippines).
-Silver was used more in interregional trade and was more often used to pay for large transactions, furthermore it wasn't counted by denomination but by weight.
+During most of the Qing dynasty period silver circulated in China in two forms, that of silver sycees and foreign silver dollars (primarily Spanish dollars from Spanish Philippines).
+Silver was used more in interregional trade and was more often used to pay for large transactions, furthermore it was not counted by denomination but by weight.
 The primary weight unit of silver was the tael.
 Contrary to copper, silver was not monopolised by the government but the price of silver instead was determined by the market.

 The tael was used both as a unit of account as well as a unit of weight, the concept is similar to "pound" and "pound sterling".
 There were various standards for defining the weight of a tael, this was because the weighing scales varied a lot between the different regions of China and Qing government bodies.
 The weight unit "tael" (兩) usually varied between 33.99 and 37.50 grams, but when used as a unit of account the "silver tael" (銀兩) had many different definitions that were based in terms of purity and fineness of the silver being weighed.
 For example, the Treasury tael (Kuping liang or Kuping tael) is the standard for taxation, the Maritime Customs tael (Haiguan liang or Haikwan tael) is the standard used in the Maritime Customs Service, the market tael (Shiping liang) is the standard used in the market in Beijing.

 Contrary to how the supply and demand of copper was regulated through government channels, supply and demand of silver was determined solely by the market.
 The domestic silver production in China was generally low and the silver in China came mostly from Edo Japan and later from the Americas, mainly through international trade with foreign merchants.

 This situation of silver in Qing China is similar to that of medieval England.
 The Kingdom of England did not produce significant amounts of silver by itself and therefore its coinage was closely associated with its overseas and international trade.
 The monarchs, both in imperial China and in the Kingdom of England, did not own the native silver supply.
 But unlike the English Crown, which had set up royal mints in England to strike the silver bullion into coins with a nominal (or face) value, the Chinese Emperor allowed only silver bullion itself to circulate in various forms throughout his empire.
 The government of the Qing dynasty provided only the standard unit (known as the Kuping tael) that a silver ingot should be melted into, which itself evolved into one of the many different "taels" that was used for silver bullion to be traded.